How suffocating fixations on monogamous loyalty ruins our relationships

 This is exacerbated by how difficult people find it to connect with others in an intimate way — due to fear or an inability to articulate ourselves to another person.
 We therefore often rely on the hope of a soulmate as a crutch.

-This glorified illusion on which become dependent damages our relationships with our significant others, our friends, family, and most importantly, ourselves.
+This glorified illusion on which we become dependent damages our relationships with our significant others, our friends, family, and most importantly, ourselves.
 We hold our romantic partners to unrealistic — almost delusional — standards of perfection when catering to our needs.

 We expect them to be able to know how we feel and our relationships to be able to sustain long-term passion without any concerted effort.
 Obviously, this leads to people undervaluing the time and commitment needed to make a relationship work, and often being insecure in the authenticity of their love.